February 9, 2023

 Ready to find your first freelance clients and send a well-written pitch?
 Enroll in my freelance writing weekend jumpstart ecourse on Teachable.
 You’ll also get a list of 30+ paying freelance writing job websites as a bonus!

 Some people make money this way through advertising dollars while others leverage it to show clients their writing style and experience.
 It’s a great way to showcase clips to potential clients while you’re still looking for freelance writing jobs for beginners.
 I will admit that this is a slower freelance revenue stream because it takes a lot of effort and time to build up a great audience and following.
 If you want to find freelance writing jobs faster or make money working from home quickly, you’re better off looking for freelance clients and writing jobs.
 (Psst, here’s how to come up with article ideas)

 There are a lot of freelance writing jobs out there…you just need to spend time looking through the ones that interest you and would be worth your time.
 Look to freelance writing-specific job boards, sign up for bloggers who share this information in weekly posts, and look to standard job boards and LinkedIn for freelance writing jobs.

-Share social posts and write content for your website on the topic you would ideally like to get hired for.
+Freelancers should share social posts and write content for their website on the topic they would ideally like to get hired for.
 I’ve heard of freelancers having editors and brands follow them because of what they’re sharing on social, and some people get approached for assignments and paid freelance work by posting on social media.
 Here are more tips freelancers can follow in order to get ahead using social media.

 How do you find freelance clients?